The Skagway dogsled & glacier flightseeing helicopter tour is one that you do not want to miss!

 Please note: Guests weighing 250lbs or more, with all clothing and camera, are required to purchase a seat surcharge.
 Extra space will be reserved on the helicopter.
 Guests are not able to stay on the helicopter at the glacier.
 Please dress appropriately for weather and conditions.
 Children under 2 can ride for free on adult's lap.

 Duration: 2 hours (Roundtrip from downtown Skagway.
-Dog Sledding: 35-40 minutes.
-Flight Time: 1 hour.)
+Time on Glacier: 1 hour.
+Dogsledding: 30 minutes.
+Flight Time: 30 minutes.)

 - Headsets to listen to the narration by your pilot

 Duration: 2 hours.
 Tour times below are approximate:

 - 30 minutes preflight safety briefing and preparation